windoze/esparrier/README.md

 ## NOTES:

 **WARNING**: This program is only for testing purpose.
-It is not a complete implementation of Barrier client.
+It is not a complete implementation of Barrier/Deskflow client.
 There could be a lot of bugs and missing features.
 It has no concept of security, neither on the WiFi nor on the USB.
 It is not recommended to use it in anywhere but a private environment.

 * This code is developed and tested on [M5Atom S3 Lite](https://docs.m5stack.com/en/core/AtomS3%20Lite), other ESP32S3 boards may not work, or you need to change the code to fit your board.
 * A board with external antenna is strongly recommended, the ESP32S3 supports 2.4G WiFi only and this band is really crowded, you may experience jittering and lagging if the wireless connection is not stable.
 * The code doesn't work on ESP8266/ESP32/ESP32C3 because they don't have required USB features, ESP32S2 may work with adaptation but it's not tested.
-* It doesn't support TLS, so you must run Barrier server without TLS.
+* It doesn't support TLS, so you must run Barrier/Deskflow server without TLS.
+* When using with Deskflow, you need to make sure the Deskflow server is using "Barrier" protocol, not "Synergy" protocol.
 * Clipboard, file transfer, and cross-screen drag and drop are not supported due to the technical limitation, there is no way a standard USB HID device can do that, maybe an auxiliary app running on the host can help but I still don't have clear idea.
 * The mouse function doesn't work properly unless you set the screen size correctly, it may move too fast/slow or even jumpy.
 Usually the screen size should be the same as the host screen resolution.
-* Frequently connect/disconnect may cause the board fail to connect to the WiFi and/or Barrier server, you may need to power off the board and wait for a while before trying again.
+* Frequently connect/disconnect may cause the board fail to connect to the WiFi and/or Barrier/Deskflow server, you may need to power off the board and wait for a while before trying again.
-* In theory the board should be working with [InputLeap](https://github.com/input-leap/input-leap) server as well but I've never tested it.
 * The USB VID/PID are randomly picked and not registered, you are not authorized to produce and sell USB devices using these VID/PID, so you may need to change the code to use your own VID/PID if you have any business purpose.
 * The USB remote wakeup may not work because the standard forbids a suspended device consume too much current but this program needs much more than the standard says to keep Wi-Fi connected.
 I still haven't figured out how to keep the program running with the current <2.5mA.
 Of course you can choose a board with external power source such as a battery, but it seems to be an overkill.
-* The program can accept inputs only **after** the board successfully connects to the WiFi and Barrier server, it may be too late to use the board as a USB keyboard/mouse in BIOS/EFI, some main board that has always-on USB ports may work, but I haven't tested it, or you can use a USB hub that can supply power even if the host is off.
+* The program can accept inputs only **after** the board successfully connects to the WiFi and Barrier/Deskflow server, it may be too late to use the board as a USB keyboard/mouse in BIOS/EFI, some main board that has always-on USB ports may work, but I haven't tested it, or you can use a USB hub that can supply power even if the host is off.
-* The watchdog will reset the board if it doesn't receive heartbeat from the Barrier server, or the program itself runs out of control and doesn't process the heartbeat, for the number of seconds defined in `WATCHDOG_TIMEOUT` environment variable.
-The default watchdog timeout is 15 seconds, as the default Barrier heartbeat interval is 5 seconds, you may need to change the watchdog timeout if the Barrier server has a long heartbeat interval.
+* The watchdog will reset the board if it doesn't receive heartbeat from the server, or the program itself runs out of control and doesn't process the heartbeat, for the number of seconds defined in `WATCHDOG_TIMEOUT` environment variable.
+The default watchdog timeout is 15 seconds, as the default heartbeat interval is 5 seconds, you may need to change the watchdog timeout if the server has a long heartbeat interval.
 * The program is compatible with Windows, macOs, and Linux.
 The keyboard function should work on any OS that supports USB HID devices, but the mouse function may have issues as it's in the absolute mode, not relative mode, which is known not to work on Android and iOS/iPadOS.
 * The built-in clipboard sharing function is incomplete, but it can be achieved with a [ClipSync app](https://github.com/windoze/clip-sync), or the OS's built-in clipboard sharing function, such as [Clip Sync on Windows](https://support.microsoft.com/en-us/windows/about-the-clipboard-in-windows-c436501e-985d-1c8d-97ea-fe46ddf338c6) or [Universal Clipboard on macOs](https://support.apple.com/guide/mac-help/copy-and-paste-between-devices-mchl70368996/mac).